 Surveying has been around for a long time (it’s one of the oldest professions on the planet), and of course, over time has seen a lot of technological advances.
 These days, surveyors get to use highly advanced equipment including GPS, CAD and GIS software, and drones, all of which have increased efficiency and accuracy of land surveys.

 Sadly, not many people outside of associated professions actually know what land surveyors do.
 Turns out, we are a lot of things (map makers, boundary finders, historians, leaders, and explorers) and our land survey work is quite valued.
 Still, current trends show that fewer and fewer high school students are choosing to pursue a future career in land surveying.
 College curriculums have been decreasing and cutting back surveying education because of a lack of enrollment.

-Did you know – the average age of a professional land surveyor is over 55 years.
-(We won’t reveal what our “number” is here at LSI, but let’s just say it’s close to the average!)
+Did you know – the average age of a professional land surveyor is over 55 years!
 Therefore, in the next 10 to 15 years, we expect to see a large number retiring, and most likely, a shortage of land surveyors will exist.

 The good news is, land surveyors are aware of this decline and are taking action.
 The suite of new technologies are bringing exciting new opportunities for young surveyors, and adoption of them can expand our services and bring fresh faces into the field to explore these new emerging technologies.

 The goal of National Surveyors Week is to educate the public about the land surveying career through contact, media, and public service.
 If you are a practicing land surveyor, you should be doing everything you can to support land survey education in your area.
 Use social media to reach the younger generation, and inspire them by showing what you do, the places you get to visit, and the technology you work with.